chaos339/basic_coffeejob/README.md

 # basic_coffeejob
-Basic coffee job script for esx.
+Basic coffee job script for esx-framework.

 ## Features
 * Easy Configurations.
 Read Comments in the files for more information.